 DHIN follows a comprehensive set of policies and procedures designed to safeguard patient data.
-These are reviewed annually and approved versions made available to all employees and contractors.
+These policies and procedures are reviewed annually, and approved versions made available to all employees and contractors.

 Employee Privacy and Security Education Oversight

-Employee education and oversight is key to a privacy and security program.
-Each employee and contractor is responsible for reviewing and acknowledging DHIN’s policies and procedures related to protection of data.
+Employee education and oversight is key to a privacy and information security program.
+Each employee and contractor are responsible for reviewing and acknowledging DHIN’s policies and procedures related to acceptable use and protection of data.

 Technology Software/Hardware Maintenance

 The information technology business requires that DHIN’s technology partners and solutions meet the privacy and security requirements outlined above.
 Maintaining software and hardware technology includes embedded secure coding, with thorough testing protocols and defined change control.

 External protections include encryption, anti-viral and anti-spyware monitoring.
 Multi-factor authentication is required for all external connections to DHIN’s network, and access to the internal network is restricted.

 DHIN’s asset management inventory provides a comprehensive view of all software and hardware components, whether maintained by DHIN or its subcontractors.

 Oversight of DHIN’s subcontractors is an expectation of privacy and security management.
 DHIN’s subcontractors are held to the same standards for protection of patient data as DHIN employees.
 Specialized agreements are put in place prior to DHIN granting access to data and are monitored and enforced by DHIN executive management.